What We Will Maintain

 Internal Common Areas

-Internal common areas include items such as any common entrance, stairs, lifts, halls, passageways and any other communal areas.
+Internal common areas include items such as any common entrance, stairs, halls, passageways and any other communal areas.

 Internal Fixtures & Fittings

 We will maintain fixtures and fittings that were provided within your home by us.
 This includes kitchen and bathroom fixtures/fittings, windows and doors, your heating system, communal TV aerial, gas pipework, water pipes, electrical wiring within your home and any hard wired smoke detection system.

 The Association will carry out repairs to environmental areas within our ownership including hard and soft landscaping, pathways, drainage, boundary walls, fences, parking bays, bin store areas and drying areas.

 We will maintain your home by employing suitably qualified contractors who we have deemed to have the appropriate quality of workmanship and affordable costs to provide a first class, value for money service to our tenants.

 Repair Types and Timescales

 Reactive repairs are repairs carried out on a day to day basis in response to a maintenance issue which needs to be fixed within a reasonable period of time and cannot be held back and included in a more cost effective planned maintenance contract.